-Chip Bogosian MD, Board Member
+Chip Bogosian MD, Secretary

 A.J.
 "Chip" Bogosian has taken his post as Commissioner for Skagit County Public Hospital District No. 2 (Island Hospital).
 He was elected to the position in the November 2007 general election.